 - be hard and homogenous in appearance

 - not be friable when subject to mechanical brooming

 - not have transverse shrinkage cracks

 - not have any loose, segregated or contaminated areas

 - have the course particles slightly exposed

 - not be affected by delamination

-- not show signs of water pumping, and

-- not visibly deflect under load when proof rolled in accordance with Clause 9.4.9.
+- · not show signs of water pumping, and - not visibly deflect under load when proof rolled in accordance with Clause 9.4.10.

-For layers that are to be covered by a sprayed bituminous treatment, the surface shall have a maximum ball penetration value of 3.0 mm when tested in accordance with Clause 9.4.10.
+For layers that are to be covered by a sprayed bituminous treatment, the surface shall have a maximum ball penetration value that complies with Clause 8.3.8.